mWater/minimongo/README.md

 A client-side MongoDB implementation which supports basic queries, including some geospatial ones.

 Uses code from Meteor.js minimongo package, reworked to support more geospatial queries and made npm+browserify friendly.
+It was forked in January 2014.

 It is either IndexedDb backed (IndexedDb), WebSQL backed (WebSQLDb), Local storage backed (LocalStorageDb) or in memory only (MemoryDb).